No Mercy (1999): Storylines

 Nine professional wrestling matches were featured on the event's card.
 Matches were planned with predetermined outcomes by WWF's creative staff and featured wrestlers for the entertainment of the audience.

 Leading up to their match at No Mercy, Jeff Jarrett would taunt Chyna and hit her with random household objects.
 He also began a gimmick where he would degrade women, which involved him attacking female WWF employees.
 At Rebellion, Chyna defeated Jarrett by disqualification after the British Bulldog interfered and clotheslined Chyna.
 During this time, Jarrett also introduced Miss Kitty to be the valet for his manager Debra.

-Before No Mercy, The New Brood (Matt Hardy and Jeff Hardy) were in a rivalry with Edge and Christian and the two teams were amid the Terri Invitational Tournament, where the winning team would win the managerial services of Terri Runnels.
+Before No Mercy, The New Brood (Jeff Hardy and Matt Hardy) were in a rivalry with Edge and Christian and the two teams were amid the Terri Invitational Tournament, where the winning team would win the managerial services of Terri Runnels.
 The series was a "best-of-five" and began on the September 30 episode of SmackDown! when Edge and Christian defeated The New Brood in the first match of the tournament.
 In the weeks preceding the pay-per-view, the teams traded wins until both teams had two each.
 Therefore, the match at No Mercy would be the deciding match in the tournament.

-Triple H and Stone Cold Steve Austin were also feuding heading into the event.
-They had a Triple Threat match, also including The Undertaker, at the previous No Mercy pay-per-view in May; in the match, Austin defeated Triple H to retain the title.
+Triple H and "Stone Cold" Steve Austin were also feuding heading into the event.
+They had a Triple Threat match, also including The Undertaker, at the previous No Mercy pay-per-view in May; in the match, Austin defeated Triple H to retain the WWF Championship.
 In the following months, the WWF Championship was traded back and forth amongst Austin, The Undertaker, Mankind, Triple H, and Vince McMahon.
 In late September at Unforgiven, Triple H won the championship in a match against five other wrestlers, including The Rock, with Austin as the Special Guest Referee.
 At the beginning of October at Rebellion, Triple H retained his title in a steel cage match against The Rock.